Jackson Carnegie Library: History

+As of 2022, the Carnegie Library is the busiest branch in the 13-branch Jackson District Library system.

 Description

 The Jackson Carnegie Library is a rectangular, two-story, Neoclassical structure constructed of Indiana limestone.
 It measures 99 feet long by 66 feet wide.
 It has a gently sloping flat roof.
 The front facade is symmetrical, and is approached by a broad central staircase with massive end walls topped with iron lamp stands.
 The entrance to the building is slightly recessed, and is flanked with six engaged Ionic columns which extend upward to a modillioned cornice.
 The cornice continues around the sides of the building.
 The windows are set into two-story arched recesses topped by a keystone.
 On the front, the spandrels between the first and second-story windows contain stone lion heads and floral swags.